tghosgor/postgrespp/README.md

 It tries to take advantage of RAII where possible.
 It is more difficult to suffer from a memory leak and naturally leads to easier and cleaner code.

 ### _More Information_
-The project uses CMake, builds and installs as static library by default.
+The project uses CMake, builds and installs as a "Release" static library by default.